 Despite its growing popularity Zambia has retained the essence of a true wilderness and is often considered the continent’s best kept secret for those in search of an authentic African safari experience.

 Stylish bush camps, located in remote areas and constructed each year from natural materials, provide a high level of comfort and relaxation on safari as well as superb ‘armchair’ wildlife viewing.
-Each of the four camps in South Luangwa has spacious, en suite bedrooms with hot showers whilst meals are enjoyed in the communal dining area followed by drinks round the campfire under vast African skies.
+Each of the camps in South Luangwa has spacious, en suite 'outdoor' bedrooms with hot showers whilst delicious meals are enjoyed in the dining area followed by drinks round the campfire.
 Being unfenced, you may even find yourself sharing camp with the local creatures!
-And, by the Lower Zambezi, there are several riverside options including the wildly stylish Chinzombo Camp.
+And, by the Lower Zambezi, Chongwe River Camp offers superb accommodation options in a stunning, riverside location.

 Take a look at our suggested Experiences, Itineraries and Accommodation and send us your wishlist so that we can start designing your Zambia holiday of a lifetime.
 Alternatively email or call the office and speak to one of our travel experts.